-Both blue and lime green alternate test formats may include test books in regular or large print, braille materials and supplements, or formats for computer use (e.g., flash drives).
-See Materials Provided for Accommodated Testing on page 29 for a list of alternate formats available.
+Both blue and lime green alternate test formats may include test books in regular or large print, braille materials and supplements (e.g., braille with raised line drawings), or formats for computer use (e.g., flash drives).
+See Materials Provided for Accommodated Testing on page 35 for a list of alternate formats available.